istio/istio.io/content/en/docs/ambient/install/istioctl/index.md

 [quick start instructions](/docs/ambient/getting-started) instead.
 {{< /tip >}}

-This installation guide uses the [istioctl](/docs/reference/commands/istioctl/) command line tool to provide rich customization of Istio installation options It has user input validation to help prevent installation errors and customization options to override any aspect of the configuration.
+This installation guide uses the [istioctl](/docs/reference/commands/istioctl/) command-line tool to provide rich customization of Istio installation options.
+It has user input validation to help prevent installation errors and customization options to override any aspect of the configuration.

 Using these instructions, you can select any one of Istio's built-in [configuration profiles](/docs/setup/additional-setup/config-profiles/)